EzaYasir1/sEMG_Signal_Processing-_and-_Visualisation/README.md

 ## Why I did this project

-I started from a reference document along with the dataset  that laid out an sEMG processing workflow tested on a 10-subject dataset.
+I started from a reference document available along with the dataset  that laid out an sEMG processing workflow tested on a 10-subject dataset.
 I wanted to implement that same kind of processing pipeline myself, on real recordings, and understand.
-My first working version of the envelope-smoothing step had a bug where the smoothing window was calculated in units of the original 2000 Hz sample rate, but applied to an envelope I had already downsampled to about 300 points, a window bigger than the entire array.
+My first working version of the envelope-smoothing step had a bug where the smoothing window was calculated in units of the original 2000 Hz sample rate, but applied to an envelope I had already downsampled to about 300 points, hence window bigger than the entire array.
 It didn't throw an  error but just implemented a much cruder smoothing method.
-For the isometric recording I ran diagnostics on my own signal and found the a pattern the first 20s was the *quietest* part, not the noisiest of the signal.
+For the isometric recording I ran diagnostics on my own signal and found  a pattern with the  first 20s being the *quietest* part, not the noisiest of the signal so full time window was used for it.

 After getting the isometric pipeline working, I processed the isotonic recording from the same subject to see whether my processing decisions